Louisville Cardinals women's soccer: 2020s

 The decade started with a season shortened by the COVID-19 pandemic.
 The team played only four non-conference games and played a shortened eight game ACC schedule.
 The team finished in sixth place, but lost in the first round of the ACC Tournament.
 The team returned to a more normal schedule in 2021 and posted a 7–7–2 overall record along with a 3–6–1 ACC record to finish in 11th place, their lowest conference finish since joining the ACC.
 2022 did not bring much improvement as the team finished 6–8–2 overall and 3–7–0 in ACC play to finish in tenth place.
 In 2023, the Cardinals finished 4–9–5 overall and 3–5–2 in the ACC.
 The four wins was the program's lowest overall total since 2001.
 This marked the third straight year with three ACC wins.
 2024 was another middling season where the team finished 7–6–5 overall and 2–5–3 in the ACC.
 They again did not qualify for the ACC Tournament or the NCAA tournament, extending their streak of missing the latter to five straight years.
+The Cardinals experienced success in 2025, finishing 13–5–3 overall and 6–2–2 in ACC play.
+Their win totals in both ACC play and overall were the highest of the decade.
+They qualified for both the ACC Tournament and NCAA Tournament for the first time since 2020 and 2019, respectively.